 However, you should bear in mind that some of the ingredients that you will need to prepare this Basque Seafood Soup may be quite expensive.

-This recipe is going to rise to the occasion as it is a sophisticated combination of seafood, vegetables, and varied herbs that perfectly match with a Spanish Albariño.
+This recipe is going to rise to the occasion as it is a sophisticated combination of seafood, vegetables, and varied herbs that perfectly match a Spanish Albariño.

 Get the recipe: Spanish Seafood Soup Recipe